This website is best viewed in a browser that supports web standards.

 The 2007 ACM SIGUCCS Communications Awards were handed out at the Fall SIGUCCS Conference in Orlando, Florida in October.

 Those wishing to view the documentary can check it out from Northwest's B.D.
 Owens Library.
-The DVD is also available as a gift from the Information Systems department (while supplies last) with a donation of $20 or more to the Bartik Museum through the Northwest Foundation
+The DVD is also available as a gift from the Information Technology department (while supplies last) with a donation of $20 or more to the Bartik Museum through the Northwest Foundation